-Online Entries for the following 2019 Interschools Snowsports Championships have closed:
+Online Entries for the 2020 Interschools Championships will open in May 2020.

 We highly recommend that you use Google Chrome as your web browser when registering and completing your school entries.
 You may experience difficulties If you do not use Google Chrome as your web browser.
 Click Here to download Google Chrome for Free

 For help completing your entries, please read the online entry guidelines within the Interschools Handbook.